KDE/kpublictransport/README.md

 Additionally, a few proprietary/vendor-specific backends are supported too though.

 Configurations for about 70 backend services can be found in 'src/lib/networks'.
-Backend service configations follow the [Transport API Repository](https://github.com/public-transport/transport-apis/) format.
+Backend service configurations follow the [Transport API Repository](https://github.com/public-transport/transport-apis/) format.

 ## License Compliance and Attribution